-Graphic Design 2 - One Trimester - .5 credit Prerequisite: A "75 %" or higher in Graphics 1 OR the permission of the instructor

-Class Note: Students may be required to supply their own t-shirts for this class.
+Graphic Design 2 - One Trimester - .5 Credit (Prerequisite: A "75 %" or higher in Graphics 1 OR the permission of the instructor) Class Note: Students may be required to supply their own t-shirts for this class.
+There may be an additional cost for materials, based on what students are interested in doing for their sublimation project(s).

-Coursework: In this course, students will learn more in-depth about image modification, printing layouts, and screen-printing of images on textiles.
+Coursework: In this course, students will learn more in depth about image modification, printing layouts, and screen-printing of images on textiles.
 Students will also begin to learn about 3D Graphic Design, using the advanced program called Blender®.
 They will learn about the creation, modification, and animation of entities in this advanced program.
 Students may also be involved in self-guided research and projects to help them better understand the printing and designing industries.